lean-app/DEPRECATED-slate/source/guide.html.md

   }'
 ```

-*Gig*: These are a unit of work where you can specify the amount to be paid, time period, breakdown and additional meta data.
+*Gig*: These are a unit of work where you can specify the amount to be paid, time period, breakdown and additional metadata.

 *Special Payment*: These are ad hoc payments for any purpose, such as a bonus, wait time, cancellation and more.
 They can be linked or not linked to a gig.
 You can also pass a negative number in the event of making a correction to a prior payout.